Baldev Singh Sangha

 Baldev Singh, his wife and their three children came to Canada on September 3, 1969 via airplane, landing in Vancouver.
-During that time, Baldev’s brother was living in a small town named Youbou, BC.
-It was about ten miles away from Paldi, BC.
-Baldev lived with his family lived in Youbou for a bit but soon moved to William’s Lake because he was unable to find a job as a teacher.
+During that time, Baldev’s brother was living in a small town named Youbou, BC which was about ten miles away from Paldi, BC.
+Baldev Singh lived with his family in Youbou for a bit but soon moved to William’s Lake because he was unable to find a job as a teacher.
 In the search for a job, he went to the Department of Education in Victoria but they told him that he had to wait eight months before they could view his case.
-However since Baldev’s wife was pregnant, he had to find another job in order to provide for his family.
+Since Baldev’s wife was pregnant at the time he had to find another job quickly in order to provide for his family.

-When Baldev came to Canada as an immigrant, he was ready to work a labour job.
-Baldev faced many difficulties while looking for jobs because of his turban.
-Eventually, Baldev was called in for an interview.
-The employer was shocked to see that Baldev was able to speak English.
+When Baldev Singh came to Canada as an immigrant he was ready to work a labour job; however, he faced many difficulties while looking for jobs because he wore a turban.
+Eventually when Baldev Singh was called in for an interview the employer was shocked to see that Baldev Singh was able to speak English.
 It was a common assumption that a man with a turban could not speak English and was not educated.
-After he was hired, Baldev received training for lumber grading.
-He worked as a lumber grader at Lignam Mill for fifteen years.
-He then worked as a quality control person for four years but since it wasn’t a secure job, he went back to being a lumber grader.
-Baldev continued working this mill until 1999.
+After he was hired Baldev Singh received training for lumber grading.
+He worked as a lumber grader at Lignam Mill for fifteen years and then worked as a quality control person for four years but since it wasn’t a secure job, he went back to being a lumber grader.
+Baldev Singh continued working this mill until 1999.

-Baldev’s first five years in Canada were difficult.
-He was working very hard in order to survive and feed his family.
-On March 13, 1970, his youngest son was born.
-In order to provide for his family, Baldev had to work at two mills for six or seven months.
+Baldev’s first five years in Canada were difficult as he worked very hard in order to survive and feed his family.
+On March 13, 1970, when his youngest son was born Baldev Singh had to work at two mills for six or seven months to be able to provide fully for his growing family.
 Since his children were very young, his wife did not start working until 1976.
-Baldev and his wife worked very hard in order to educate their children.
+Baldev Singh and his wife worked very hard in order to educate their children.

-When Baldev went to William’s Lake in 1969, there were only 14 families living there.
+When Baldev Singh went to William’s Lake in 1969, there were only 14 other Punjabi families living there.
 The population was around 5000 and there was only one traffic light in the town.
 On the weekends, they would all get together and go to each other’s homes.
-In 1972, Baldev became the first South Asian member of a committee called Glendale Improvement District.
-After three years of being on that committee, Baldev became the vice-president of the gurdwara in William’s Lake.
+In 1972, Baldev Singh became the first South Asian member of a committee called the Glendale Improvement District.
+After three years of being on that committee, Baldev Singh became the vice-president of the gurdwara in William’s Lake.
 The gurdwara was built in 1974 but it opened in 1975.
-Once he quit as the vice-president of the gurdwara, Baldev became its accountant because he also had a certificate in accounting.
-He handled the gurdwara’s accounts for twenty years.
-He earned his certificate in accounting from Montreal through a corresponding course that took three years to complete.
-After the two temples were built, Baldev became the action officer after receiving 821 votes.
+Once he quit as the vice-president of the gurdwara, Baldev Singh became its accountant because he also had a certificate in accounting which took him three years to complete, through a school in Montreal.
+He would continue to handle the gurdwara’s accounts for the next twenty years.
+After the two temples were built, Baldev Singh became the action officer after receiving 821 votes.